veho-technologies/api-basic-docs/source/includes/_packages.md

 ### Returns

-Creating a package object returns the package object, including all the inputted data, addition of any optional data above that has default values, and some additional default and server-generated data:
+Creating a package object returns the package object, including all the inputted data, any optional data that has default values, and some server-generated data:

 Parameter | Type |  Description
 --------- | ----------- | -----------